 As a law student, Amy was the Editor-in-Chief of the Northwestern Journal of International Human Rights and participated in multiple human rights clinical programs.
 Amy worked with Malawi’s Ministry of Justice, Legal Aid Department, Office of the Director of Public Prosecutions, and the Paralegal Advisory Service to screen the homicide caseload and assist paralegals and State lawyers in the reduction of the case backlog.
 Additionally, Amy acted as Special Rapporteur at the December 2008 Kigali Conference on Access to Justice and Legal Aid in Africa.
 Amy also represented minors incarcerated in Cook County Juvenile Detention Center.

-Amy is a board member for Minnesota-based Battered Women’s Legal Advocacy Project, a non-profit organization that provides statewide legal advice and counseling for advocates and victims on domestic and sexual violence matters.
+Amy is the Chairperson of the board for Minnesota-based Standpoint, a non-profit organization that provides legal advice and counseling statewide for advocates and victims on domestic and sexual violence matters.
 Amy also volunteers for a grassroots campaign, Break the Silence Day, providing a safe space for survivors of sexual assault to add their voices to a powerful and healing truth-telling movement.

 Amy graduated from University of Wisconsin-Madison.
 After receiving her law degree cum laude from Northwestern University School of Law, she was an associate at the law firm Drinker, Biddle & Reath.
-Amy is admitted to practice law in Illinois, USA (Minnesota, USA admission pending).
+Amy is admitted to practice law in Illinois and Minnesota, USA.